Nancy Khan

 Based on the revelation from Ali's widow Nancy, investigators asked Turkey if Ali had possibly been involved in drug sales.

-Anyone else that would give you suspicion or give you false?
+That's it.
+Anyone else that would give you suspicion or give you follow?

 That's when Turkey reveals that Ali had another secret that his wife didn't know about.